 Prevention is better than cure.
 Very often bullae can be avoided by assessing your footwear choices.
 When selecting new shoes, ensure they fit well, by length and width, and are comfortable.
 Shoes with a soft padded insole will be much kinder to your feet.
 Try to avoid wearing new shoes for an extended length of time, allow your feet to break in your new shoes slowly.

 Many ladies, and some men, will find it hard to resist the latest fashion in footwear.
 Fashion shoes with high heels are potential bullae creators.
 For those that cannot resist the temptation of being fashionably foot attired, arrange your time so that your riskier footwear is worn for only short periods.
 With more normal flat shoes it can be advantageous to change your footwear during the day.
 Fresh dry footwear can help in avoiding bullae whilst also helping to rejuvenate your feet.

 The one thing you can be sure of is that each and every person will suffer will bullae at some point in their lives, some more than others.
-The only certain way to ensure you get the best advice and treatment is by visiting your local podiatric clinic.
+The only certain way to ensure you get the best advice and treatment is by visiting your local foot health clinic.
 The UK is blessed with many highly trained professionals in private clinics up and down the country.
 These local clinics are ideally placed to assess each and every case on an individual basis.

 Feet@theclinic, Loughborough, is a perfect example of a local clinic with highly trained professionals well versed in assessing foot bullae.
 Their skills and knowledge allows them to accurately diagnose the severity of each case and administer the appropriate treatment.
 With this, they will also offer appropriate, ongoing care where needed and give advice for home based, self-care treatment.